- Executive management of local government and heritage institutions in British Columbia, Alberta, and New Brunswick.

 - Senior management in post-secondary education in British Columbia, Alberta, Saskatchewan, Ontario, and Québec.

 - Professional writer, columnist, and editor.

 - Delivery of over a thousand seminars and workshops across Canada and the United States.

-- corporate appointments in project management, information technology, human resources, compensation, and training at transnationals; and,
+- Corporate appointments in project management, information technology, human resources, compensation, and training at transnationals.

 By design, I have lived and worked in Canada’s six largest cities—Ottawa, Montréal, Edmonton, Calgary, Toronto, and Vancouver—, many of the country’s smaller communities, and all regions of Canada except the far north.
 In Alberta alone, I have resided in Edmonton, Calgary, Banff, Peace River, Athabasca, and Westlock; in British Columbia, in Vancouver, Bowen Island, and Kelowna.
 I have travelled extensively throughout Canada, some years in excess of 100,000 kilometres annually.
 I have as well travelled and worked in the United States, in 37 of the states; Europe, in 11 of its nations; and, Africa, in 5 of its countries.